CRITICAL HEALTH & SAFETY DISCLAIMER

 If your pregnancy is deemed low-risk and both you and your baby are healthy, you can choose to have a home birth.
 In the UK, only 1 out of every 50 women opt for this, but its popularity is on the rise.

 Home birth is particularly suitable if this isn’t your first pregnancy, and it can be just as safe as delivering in a hospital, with fewer complications.
-However, if this is your first pregnancy, choosing home birth might increase the risk of serious problems.
+However, if this is your first pregnancy, choosing a home birth might increase the risk of serious problems.
 When opting for a home birth, a midwife will be there to assist you during labour.
-Should labor not progress as anticipated or if you require more intensive pain relief, a transfer to a hospital for specialized care might be necessary.
+Should labour not progress as anticipated, or if you require more intensive pain relief, a transfer to a hospital for specialised care might be necessary.

 Planning for a home delivery